jheyman/blog/pages/VisioAutoFlow/index.md

 ### Dynamic diagram update

 Since all objects in the graph have associated data that can potentially impact the results, the difficulty is to make sure that everytime one data is modified (either by the user or automatically), adequate recomputations occur.
 The hard way to do this is to identify individual dependencies of each object's data and recompute dependent data upon modification, and the lazy way (which I chose, obviously) is just to recompute everything each time something changes.
-The performance is not as good, but I did not care too much about it in the context of this experimentation, and it simplifies the code a lot and the debugging a WHOLE lot. <br><br>
+The performance is not as good, but I did not care too much about it in the context of this experimentation, and it simplifies the code a lot and the debugging a WHOLE lot. <br>

-So basically, everytime an object is added/deleted, a flow connected/disconnected from a shape, or a user data modified manually, a two-step recompute happens:<br><br>
+So basically, everytime an object is added/deleted, a flow connected/disconnected from a shape, or a user data modified manually, a two-step recompute happens:<br>

 - **Backtrace each endpoint**, looking for a valid/complete path back toward the associated flow's start point.
 - Now that valid data paths have been recomputed, **propagate items/data from each startpoint to its endpoint**, through the graph, applying the effects of Nodes included in the path.
 Updates are propagated along the flow, up to the final update which is the endpoint result data.